tongc/Versioned_sublime/README.md

 # Versioned_sublime
-sublime plugin to add versioning to the file you are editing using git
+sublime plugin to add versioning to the folder you are editing using git